nip10/github-explorer/README.md

 - Deployed to Vercel via GitHub integration
 - Change the GitHub API client to use GraphQL to reduce data usage and improve performance
 - Improve cache settings for the opengraph images
+- Improve lazy loading of images, add a blur up effect or a placeholder